 Empty your spam comment folder.
 This can have all kinds of awful links in it.
-If you have comments active on your site, sign up for Akismet to help filter these.
+If you have comments active on your site, sign up for Akismet or similar, to help filter these.
 Make sure your comments are set to require your approval before appearing on your site.
 Better yet, if you don’t need comments, disable them.

 Install a plugin for virus scanning.
 I recommend WordFence or Sucuri.
 Block any IP addresses that routinely try to attack your site as ADMIN or admin.
 Hackers always go after ADMIN/admin (never have these user names).
 You could also call your hosting company and ask what they offer for security.
 Make sure to ask not only what they offer to monitor and update your site, but also what they offer to restore it if it gets compromised!
-SiteLock is commonly offered, but the basic package only lets you know you’ve been hacked and doesn’t restore your site.

 I recommend doing all of these steps once a week to reduce your risk of a site hack.